Archmonger/ServeStatic/README.md

 _Production-grade static file server for Python web apps._

-_A fork of [WhiteNoise](https://github.com/evansd/whitenoise) for [ASGI support, new features, bug fixes, and performance upgrades](https://archmonger.github.io/ServeStatic/latest/changelog/)._
+_This project is a fork of [WhiteNoise](https://github.com/evansd/whitenoise) for [ASGI support, bug fixes, new features, and performance upgrades](https://archmonger.github.io/ServeStatic/latest/changelog/)._

 ---